kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### Store VC
 Stores a verifiable credential into a vault given the recipient DID.
-The issuer account is the only party authorized to invoke this function.
+An authorized issuer must invoke this function.

 A contract error will be triggered if: